manuGil/lecture-notes/git-lecture-notes.md

 # LECTURE NOTES: Version Control with Git

-This lecture notes are relevant for the session on **09-April-2021**, and focuses on a beginner-level.
+These lecture notes are relevant for the session on **09-April-2021**, and focuses on a beginner-level.
 These notes assume the using the [Git terminal for Windows](https://gitforwindows.org/).

 * [Software carpentry learning material](http://swcarpentry.github.io/git-novice/)

-To set up command history on two terminal do the following:
+To set up command history on two terminals do the following:

 1. On main terminal:
 ```shell